CloudyBae/Animal-Rekognition/README.md

 This concept was okay but I decided to actually code the use of Rekognition's API directly into my Flask app.
 I did some testing in my terminal to make sure the flask app was working as intended.
 ![InkedScreenshot_10](https://user-images.githubusercontent.com/109190196/232644675-95ec4045-47d3-4c38-a388-acc49bab279d.jpg)

-After the flask app was working as intended, I created a Jenkins pipeline with a webhook to my GitHub repo to automatically build a Docker image of my flask app and push it into AWS ECR whenever there are new changes to my GitHub repo.
+After the flask app was working as intended, I created a Jenkins pipeline with a webhook to my GitHub repo to automatically build a Docker image of my flask app and push it into AWS ECR whenever there new changes are detected in my GitHub repo.
 ![Screenshot_7](https://user-images.githubusercontent.com/109190196/232644851-78c46427-478e-4364-b05c-96e54afaa6cc.jpg)

 Once the Docker image gets pushed into ECR, I deployed the image into AWS ECS Fargate.
 Below you can see the photos of the web app working.